Fena Massacre

 The Fena Massacre, also known as the Fena Cave Massacre, was an event where more than 30 Chamorro people were killed by Japanese soldiers during World War II.
+Dozens of Chamorro women were also raped.
 The site is located at present-day Naval Base Guam’s Ordnance Annex in Sånta Rita-Sumai.

 History

 Residents from Agat and Sumay were rounded up by Japanese forces on July 19, 1944, two days before the island's liberation.
 About 50 young men and women were held under strict working conditions to perform forced labor.
 The Chamorros transferred ammunition from Apaka Point to the Talayfac areas south of Agat.
 Parents of the victims were sent to a concentration camp in Mannengon Valley.

 When the American forces began bombardment and shelling, the Chamorros fled to area of present-day Fena Lake and were herded by the Japanese soldiers into the Atdutgan caves.
 These caves along the cliff of San Ramon Hill were constructed in anticipation of the American liberation.

 Lured to the cave with promises of food, the victims were intoxicated by sake and beer.
 More than 30 Chamorro victims were killed by grenades, machine guns, bayonets, and sharpened bamboo lances in the caves.
-Dozens were also repeatedly raped in the caves.
+Dozens of Chamorro women were also repeatedly raped in the caves.